stackb/scala-gazelle/README.md

 ### `gazelle:annotate`

-The `annotate` directive is a debugging aid that adds comments to the generated rules detailing what the known imports are and how they resolved.
+The `annotate` directive is a debugging aid that adds comments to the generated rules detailing what the symbols are and how they resolved.

 #### `imports`